In this post we’ll give an overview of obstacles we’ve faced (you may be able to relate) and talk about solutions to overcome these obstacles.

 One might reasonably judge how well the congress reflects the views of the citizenry by examining the proportion of those citizens who think congress is doing a good job.

-A basic mantra in statistics and data science is correlation is not causation,
+A basic mantra in statistics and data science is correlation is not causation.
+This is a lesson worth learning.

 Silicon Valley Data Science has designed a new method to create a data strategy to overcome limitations of conventional approaches.